How Much Do Digital Credentials Cost in 2026? POK vs Credly, Accredible, Accreditta & Certifier

 POK offers the lowest total cost of ownership: $0 setup fee, no annual minimum commitments, and pricing starting at $0.80 per credential at high volume.

-Are Credly, Accredible, or Accreditta more expensive than POK?
+Are Credly, Accredible, Accreditta or Certifier more expensive than POK?

 Which platform complies with Open Badge 3.0?